 She’ll grow out of it?
 When???

-Summer break hit as Olivia turned 10 months old, so now that mama was home for the summer, I couldn’t blame her poor sleep on overtiredness from how other people were handling her naps.
-And we all knew she wasn’t teething for 6 months straight.
-So I called it our sleep boot camp!
+Summer break hit as Olivia turned 10 months old, so this teacher/mama was home on summer break and I couldn’t blame her poor sleep on overtiredness from how other people were handling her naps.

 The only tangible advice I was given was to let her cry, so that’s just what we did.
 Jason was heading out for the day and I said, “She’s just going to have to cry herself to sleep.”
 And then I gave the caveat of, “But once she gets to 20 minutes I’m pulling the plug.”